- Key Terms + Concepts

 - Articulate the learning objectives and PATHWAY of the course

-- Define Community Food Security and relate it to broader food system theories, such as global food security, food system sustainability, and food sovereignty
+- Define Community Food Security and relate it to broader food system concepts, such as global food security, food system sustainability, and food sovereignty

 - Describe key element of the transdisciplinary science of sustainable food systems